devgupta2706/create-repository-guide/README.md

 git config --global user.email "abc@gmail.com"

-//To know the changes created by whom git log
+## To know the changes created by whom

+git log

 # Create a new repository on the command line

 echo "# ok" >> README.md